JustusAdam/language-haskell/README.md

 ## Highlighting

+Adds highlighting support for Haskell (.hs and .lhs).
+This is a (now heavily) modified version of the syntax file from the [Haskell TextMate bundle](https://github.com/textmate/haskell.tmbundle).
-Adds highlighting support for Haskell (.hs and .lhs) based on the [Haskell TextMate bundle](https://github.com/textmate/haskell.tmbundle) and Cabal files (.cabal) via a concoction of my own.
+Additionally there is support for and Cabal files (.cabal) via a concoction of my own.

 Also adds automatic indentation after `where`, `do`, `->` etc. and surrounding brackets (`[]`, `{}` etc)